dansmyers/IntroToCS/Labs/9-Wordplay.md

 ### Triple double letters

 The word `balloon` has two consecutive pairs of double letters.
+I'm thinking of a word that has *three* **consecutive** pairs of double letters.
+What could it be?